 - Developing energy efficiency through continuous improvement.
 Two energy auditors approved by the Energy Authority conduct annual on-site audits.

-The Company regularly monitors the international environmental requirements that govern its products as well as the local regulations derived from these.
-The requirements also extend to our major suppliers.
+Bittium operates in a strongly regulated business environment.
+The company regularly monitors the international environmental requirements that govern its products as well as the local regulations derived from these, with major suppliers also required to comply with them.
 The provisions of the ROHS directives (I, II and III), the REACH regulation (on hazardous substances) as well as the WEEE (recycling of waste electronic and electrical equipment) directive have been applied in Bittium´s product design since 2002.
-Companies are under the obligation to report any substances of very high concern (SVHCs) in their products to the SCIP database for information on Substances of Concern In articles as such or in complex objects (Products), maintained by the European Chemicals Agency (ECHA) effective from the beginning of 2021.
-SCIP has not had a significant impact on Bittium´s operations.